aalhag24/Networking-Group-Chat-Application/README.md

 * **example.topo** - A slightly more complex connection

 # Running Simulations
-Run the following commands on your linux kernal after nstalling TOSSIM
+Run the following commands on your linux kernal after installing TOSSIM: cd /into_the_folder_you_downloaded/Networking-Group-Chat-Application make micaz sim python Application.py